 As a roofing company that specializes in asphalt roofing, it’s important that we know everything about it.

 Which shingles are the cheapest?
 Which shingles will last the longest?
+Which manufacturer has the best warranty?
 And which ones are the most popular?

-All of these are questions we get all the time, and questions we are going to answer today!
+All of these are questions we get all the time, and questions we are going to help answer!

 Let’s get started!

 Before we get into the weeds talking about the best asphalt shingles, we should make sure that we all have the same understanding of what asphalt shingles are, and what the different categories of them are.
 Once you know what these shingles are, you’ll have a much better understanding of what you have on your roof, and about how long that material will last you.

 Essentially, an asphalt shingle is constructed of a fiberglass mat, that is then covered in asphalt, and a layer of protective granules.
 There are also three main different categories of asphalt shingles, which is important to know when breaking down the ones available on the market.
 Those three categories are Three-tab, architectural, and luxury!
 Architectural may also be known as dimensional shingles, and some luxury shingles are also called “designer shingles” so don’t get confused when you see other roofing companies refer to those kinds of shingles.

 A three-tab shingle is the least expensive asphalt shingle, and roofing material overall.
 They are a pretty thin strip of asphalt, with three, blocky tabs hanging from the strip.
 They tend to have a pretty uniform look when on roofs as well, with the only real variation being the color.